Kartikgar/puffer-phc/README.md

 This project was sponsored by [Puffer AI](https://puffer.ai/).
 If you like what you see, please contact [Puffer AI for priority service](https://puffer.ai/product.html).

 This repo implements only the single primitive model, which can perform 99.0% of the AMASS 11313 motions.
 See the [wandb log](https://wandb.ai/kywch/pufferlib/runs/morph-93bb6039) for training details.
+The AMASS checkpoints are shared in the [onedrive folder](https://1drv.ms/f/c/aa549e3baa3afd7f/Esw-q2bneRZGrEAJl3tvrtABFi6m6zIHfFhkJH0Z0VOkWw?e=GWdnub).

 <div float="center">
   <img src="sample_data/cmu_mocap_05_06.gif" />